 - 1. The number of people engaged in rescue and relief operations.

-- Any prominent person in relief crew.
-2.
+- 2. Any prominent person in relief crew as communicator.

 - 3. Equipment used.

-- 4. Physically disabled persons rescued.
+- Physically disabled persons rescued.
+4.

 - Care of involved after the incident.
 5.

 - How the emergency was prevented from spreading.
 6.

-- 7. How property was saved.
+- 7. How property was impacted.

 - Acts of heroism.
 8.

-Description of the crisis or disaster
+Description of the Crisis or Disaster

 - 1. Extent of emergency.

-- Blasts and explosions.
-2.
+- 2. Blasts, spills, fire, weather and/or explosions.

-- 3. Crimes of violence.
+- Crimes of violence.
+3.

 - 4. Attempts at escape or rescue.

-- 5. Duration.
+- Duration.
+5.

 - 6. Collapse of structures.

-- 7. Color of flames.

-- Extent of spill.
-8.

-Accompanying incidents
+Accompanying Incidents